littlstar/littlstar.github.io/content-guide.md

 #### Downloads

-An uploaded video can be marked as "Downloadable."
+An uploaded video can be marked as "downloadable."
 When you check "Enable Downloads" a button will be displayed below the video when it is viewed on Littlstar, and an additional version will be included in [API](http://developer.littlstar.com/docs/#videos) responses.
 These high quality VR optimized versions of your video are intended for local/offline viewing in a VR headset like the [Oculus Rift](https://www.oculus.com/) or [GearVR](http://www.samsung.com/global/microsite/gearvr/index.html).

 The following sections will further explain what specifically happens to your videos and photos once they've been successfully uploaded and how they are displayed across different devices.